GumTreeDiff/tree-sitter-parser/tests/README.md

 This project uses the [`pytest`] test framework to define small, readable tests.

-You can install the `pytest` by running ...
+You can install `pytest` by running ...

 ```sh
 pip install -r tests/requirements.txt